JAYASREE24032006/EX13-Message-Authentication-code/README.md

     return 0;
 }
 ```
-## Output :
+## OUTPUT :

 ![image](https://github.com/user-attachments/assets/5f9caa4a-47ad-4277-af6f-124ca3768e7b)

 ## RESULT :
-The implementation of the Message Authentication Code (MAC) using HMAC with the SHA-256 hash function was successful.
-The generated MAC ensures the integrity and authenticity of the message.
+The program for the implementation of the Message Authentication Code (MAC) using HMAC with the SHA-256 hash function was executed successful.